 Find out more about Edith in Anna Thomasson’s A Curious Friendship

-Find out more about Katharine in Linda Porter’s Katherine the Queen.
+Find out more about Katherine in Linda Porter’s Katherine the Queen

 Despite lacking pitch, rhythm or tone, Florence Foster Jenkins became one of America's best-known sopranos.
 A child prodigy as a pianist in her youth, she set up a prestigious amateur music club in New York, after an arm injury left her unable to play.
 She worked tirelessly to support the city's musical life.
 Many young singers owed their start to Florence, but she too yearned to perform and began giving regular recitals that quickly attracted a cult following.
 Often dubbed the worst vocalist of all time, at the age of seventy-six she performed at the Carnegie Hall.

 Find out more about Florence in Jasper Rees’ Florence Foster Jenkins, which was adapted into a film starring Meryl Streep